GovStackWorkingGroup/bb-consent/README.md

-# GovStack Building Block Template
+# Consent Building Block

-This template is intended to be used by the various GovStack building block repos.
-Each building block repo will have at least 4 main sections, outlined in the directory structure below.
+This hosts the consent BB repos as part of GovStack.
+Each building block repo has a structure outlined below.

-## Gitbook and the published "Building Block Specifications" document
+## Consent specs in Gitbook

+Govstack specs are published at [Gitbook - Govstack Global](https://docs.govstack.global/).

 Note that pushes to the `main` branch will automatically trigger a Gitbook build and deployment from the `/spec` directory.